varunkumardev/amitmerchant1990.github.io/_posts/2020-07-29-things-to-consider-before-using-arrow-functions-javascript.md

 So, running the above code will throw the error: `TypeError: Book is not a constructor`.

-### Arrow functions shouldn't be uses as object functions
+### Arrow functions shouldn't be used as object functions

-As the JavaScript objects don't create their scope, you need to be careful when using arrow functions as object methods.
+As the JavaScript objects don't create their own scope, you need to be careful when using arrow functions as object methods.

 Take the following for example.